mcat56/fusionauth_sinatra/README.md

 Pied Piper Agile Management Application

 ### About
-This repository is a mock of an extremely simple Sinatra application, "JSCRUM", which integrates FusionAuth for user management.
+This repository is a mock of an extremely simple Sinatra application, "JSCRUM", which demonstrates how to integrate FusionAuth for user management.
 Users are able to login, logout, view and update profile information, logout, and delete their accounts.

+FusionAuth is a platform and framework agnositc modern CIAM tool to integrate authentication, authorization and user management into your applications.
+FusionAuth supports many applications in one easy to use browser interface.
+Features are exposed in API's that allow flexibility and customizable user experiences.
+In this tutorial we will demonstrate integrating FusionAuth with the light-weight Ruby framework Sinatra.

+The best way to integrate with Sinatra is using the [FusionAuth Ruby client library](https://fusionauth.io/docs/v1/tech/client-libraries/ruby).
+The API will provide all of the necessary methods to create user access management.

 ### Set Up
 - Download this repository to begin.